logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 </template>

 <script>
-import { Form as VeeForm, Field } from 'vee-validate';
+import { Form as VeeForm, Field, ErrorMessage } from 'vee-validate';
 import * as yup from 'yup';

 export default {